pachyderm/docs/content/2.3.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 of them.
 Because Pachyderm requests that buckets do not include encryption information, the method that you select for the bucket is applied.

-!!!
-Info
+{{% notice info%}}
 Setting up communication between Pachyderm object storage clients and AWS KMS to append encryption information to Pachyderm requests is not supported and not recommended.
+{{%/notice%}}

 To set up bucket encryption, see [Amazon S3 Default Encryption for S3 Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/bucket-encryption.html).